RetroDECK/ES-DE/USERGUIDE-DEV.md

 ES-DE ships with the Slate and Modern theme sets and additional themes can be installed using the built-in theme downloader.
 More themes made specifically for ES-DE can be found on the Internet, and you can customize or create your own ones too.

-You can also use most legacy RetroPie-compatible EmulationStation themes although support for these will be removed in a future release.
-Batocera and Recalbox themes are generally not compatible as these forks use a different theme engine than ES-DE.
+As of ES-DE 2.2.0 no legacy EmulationStation themes are supported, such as those from RetroPie ES.
+Only themes made specifically for ES-DE will work.

 The new theme engine introduced in ES-DE 2.0.0 adds several user-selectable options to the _UI Settings_ menu, most notable _Theme variant_ which is essentially a form of theme profiles that the theme author can optionally implement.
 This could be anything, like different ways to navigate the themes, different layouts etc. Additionally _Theme color scheme_ support has been added and as the name implies it lets the theme author implement multiple color schemes into their design.
 The other two new options _Theme aspect ratio_ and _Theme transitions_ are also important but you can normally leave them at their default _Automatic_ values, especially the _Theme aspect ratio_ option as it will be automatically detected.